Quercus macrocarpa: Diseases

 Bur oak blight is caused by a fungal pathogen Tubakia iowensis.
 It forms black pustules on the petioles and causes leaf discoloration and death, making the tree more susceptible to other secondary issues such as Armillaria root rot or Agrilus bilineatus (two-lined chestnut borer).

 Cultivation

 Quercus macrocarpa is cultivated by plant nurseries for use in gardens, in parks, and on urban sidewalks.
-Among the white oaks, it is one of the most tolerant of urban conditions, and is one of the fastest-growing of the group.
 It has been planted in many climates, ranging northwards to Anchorage, Alaska, and as far south as Mission, Texas.
 It withstands chinook conditions in Calgary, Alberta.
 It is drought tolerant.

 Coppicing has been shown to produce superior growth.

 Uses

 The wood of Quercus macrocarpa is commercially valuable; it is durable, used for flooring, fence posts, cabinets, and barrels.
 The acorns can be eaten boiled and raw.
 Native Americans have used the astringent bark to treat wounds, sores, rashes, and diarrhea.

 Culture

 Many places are named after the burr oak, such as Burr Oak State Park in Ohio, the cities of Burr Oak, Iowa and Burr Oak, Kansas, and the village of Burr Oak, Michigan.
 Burr Oaks (1947) is a volume of poetry by Richard Eberhart.